- conservation science

 Andy Marshall joined the Tropical Forests and People Research Centre at the University of the Sunshine Coast in March, 2017 as a Senior Research Fellow.

 Andy is dedicated to achieving practical results from his research findings.
 His work has contributed information for the improved management of forest health, natural resources in African villages, and conservation planning/monitoring.
 He established and directed Reforest Africa, a not-for-profit company registered in East Africa.
-He has also directed the management of a tropical forest, and have developed and implemented a biodiversity action planning approach for UK zoos.
+He has also directed the management of a tropical forests, and has developed and implemented a biodiversity action planning approach for zoos.

 You can also stay in touch with Andy at: